 - b.
 What stakeholders in the hospital are involved in your hospital community benefit process/structure to implement and deliver community benefit activities?
-(Please place a check next to any individual/group involved in the structure of the CB process and provide additional information if necessary): - i.
+(Please place a check next to any individual/group involved in the structure of the CB process and describe the role each plays in the planning process (additional positions may be added as necessary)

+- i.
 Senior Leadership

+- 1. X CEO/President

-2. X CFO 2 V Other (places of
+- 2. X CFO

-3. X Other (please specify)
+- 3. X Other (please specify)

+- a.
+Chief Compliance Officer

+- b.
+VP of Finance

+- c.
+VP of Clinical Integration

+- d.
+VP of Patient Care Services & Chief Nursing Officer